 What are the goals of the game?

-Our goals are to get our students REALLY interested in reading and help them develop a love of reading.
+Our goals are to get our students REALLY interested in and develop a love of reading by tying it to the fun of learning with STEM.
 We are also trying to support self-selected, independent reading that involves a deeper level of thinking.
 Also, we just want to have FUN!

 What are the houses/colors, and who are their leaders/personas?